ripienaar/free-for-dev/README.md

   * [Argonaut](https://argonaut.dev/) - Deploy apps and infrastructure on your cloud in minutes.
 Support for custom and third-party app deployments on Kubernetes and Lambda environments.
 The free tier allows unlimited apps and deployments for 5 domains and 2 users.
   * [bitrise.io](https://www.bitrise.io/) — A CI/CD for mobile apps, native or hybrid.
 With 200 free builds/month 10 min build time and two team members.
 OSS projects get 45 min build time, +1 concurrency and unlimited team size.
   * [buddy.works](https://buddy.works/) — A CI/CD with five free projects and one concurrent run (120 executions/month)
-  * [buddybuild.com](https://www.buddybuild.com/) — Build, deploy, and gather feedback for your iOS and Android apps in one seamless, iterative system
   * [Buildkite](https://buildkite.com) CI Pipelines free for 3 users and 5k job minutes/month.
 Test Analytics free developer tier includes 100k test executions/month, with more free inclusions for open-source projects.
   * [bytebase.com](https://www.bytebase.com/) — Database CI/CD and DevOps.
 Free under 20 users and ten database instances
   * [CircleCI](https://circleci.com/) — Comprehensive free plan with all features included in a hosted CI/CD service for GitHub, GitLab, and BitBucket repositories.
 Multiple resource classes, Docker, Windows, Mac OS, ARM executors, local runners, test splitting, Docker Layer Caching, and other advanced CI/CD features.
 Free for up to 6000 minutes/month execution time, unlimited collaborators, 30 parallel jobs in private projects, and up to 80,000 free build minutes for Open Source projects.